 3) Add more pleasure, joy and fun things to your homes and workplaces.

 Jón Gnarr, the previous mayor of Reykjavik run his campaign on happiness and fun.
-Even though Iceland ranks high on the happiness index (in the third place in 2017, behind Denmark and Norway), more fun and pleasure will always work for your homes and workplaces.
-Steven Johnson in his book ‘Wonderland – How play made the modern world’ suggests that it is play and fun that drives and progresses humanity (not war or other domains).
+Even though Iceland ranks high on the happiness index (in third place in 2017, behind Denmark and Norway), more fun and pleasure will always work for your homes and workplaces.
+Steven Johnson in his book ‘Wonderland – How play made the modern world’ suggests that it is play and fun that drive and progress humanity (not war or other domains).
 Nations that value fun and pleasure have higher rates of innovation and creativity.
 Add fun games, puzzles, sensual and pleasurable objects and anything that brings a smile to your face and others.
 Read about the importance of joy in feng shui

 Feng shui consultants in Reykjavik

 A quick Google search revealed that there are no feng shui consultants in Reykjavik.
-So if you live in Reykjavik or anywhere in Iceland and are looking for a feng shui consultant feel free to call/text/Whatsapp me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
+So if you live in Reykjavik or anywhere in Iceland and are looking for a feng shui consultant, feel free to call/text/Whatsapp me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
 I’d be happy to travel to Reykjavik or do a remote feng shui consultation via Skype / FaceTime or Whatsapp.
 Email me

 I’d be happy to come to Reykjavik and teach feng shui class or workshop if you’re willing to organise it.